wjr1985/meds_tracker/README.md

 ## Contributing

 Want to contribute?
-Feel free to create a merge request [here](https://gitlab.com/wjr1985/meds_tracker/-/merge_requests), or report an issue [here](https://gitlab.com/wjr1985/meds_tracker/-/issues).
-If you contribute a merge request, you'll be listed in the README.
+Feel free to create a pull request [here](https://github.com/wjr1985/meds_tracker/pulls), or report an issue [here](https://github.com/wjr1985/meds_tracker/issues).
+If you contribute a pull request, you'll be listed in the README.

 ## License